Taking Your Child Home from the Hospital

 - Show a greater concern for their bodies

-- Have sleep pattern changes
+- Exhibit sleep pattern changes and have nightmares

 - Require more attention from close family members